micro-ROS/micro-ROS-bridge_RPI/README.md

 #### micro-ROS Client

 Inside of the ``micro-ROS-bridge_RPI`` type ``sudo ./process_script client``.
 This script will run automatically all the process needed to build micro-ROS Agent for ARM.
-When it finish the compiled agent_ws will be on  ``micro-ROS-bridge_RPI/Copy_to_the_RPI``.
+When it finishes the compiled agent_ws will be on  ``micro-ROS-bridge_RPI/Copy_to_the_RPI``.
 The copy ``micro-ROS-bridge_RPI/Copy_to_the_RPI/client_ws`` to ``media/boot/home/pi``

 Due to the building process is slightly different as in the instruction described for the PC version, the micro-ROS agent executable is at: ``client_ws/install/lib/uros_client``.